iliashevrin/redis-ordered-set/README.md

 ### OM.REM key member [member ...]

-> Time complexity: O(N), where N is the number of removed members
+> Time complexity: O(k), where k is the number of removed members

 Removes one or more `member` from an ordered set stored in `key`.